MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ## Prerequisites

 * If running the commands in this guide locally (instead of Azure Cloud Shell):
-  * Prepare a local machine with either Windows or Linux operation system installed.
+  * Prepare a local machine with either Windows or Linux installed.
-  * Install a Java SE implementation (for example, [Eclipse Open J9](https://www.eclipse.org/openj9/)).
+  * Install a Java SE implementation - for example, [Eclipse Open J9](https://www.eclipse.org/openj9/).
 The sample application requires Java 11.
   * Install [Maven](https://maven.apache.org/download.cgi) 3.5.0 or higher.
   * Install [Docker](https://docs.docker.com/get-docker/) for your OS.
 * Make sure you've been assigned either the `Owner` role or the `Contributor` and `User Access Administrator` roles in the subscription.
 You can verify the assignment by following the steps in [List Azure role assignments using the Azure portal](/azure/role-based-access-control/role-assignments-list-portal).

 [!INCLUDE [azure-cli-prepare-your-environment.md](~/../articles/reusable-content/azure-cli/azure-cli-prepare-your-environment-h3.md)]

 * This article requires at least version 2.31.0 of Azure CLI.
-If using Azure Cloud Shell, the latest version is already installed.
-You may launch Azure CLI commands in either Bash or Azure PowerShell, either locally or in Azure Cloud Shell.
+If you're using Azure Cloud Shell, the latest version is already installed.
+You can launch Azure CLI commands in either Bash or Azure PowerShell, either locally or in Azure Cloud Shell.

 ### Sign in to Azure